Is PayPal asking for your social security number?

 This way, the government can have a clear record of the usage of the service, and PayPal can assist in preventing their platform from being used to commit crimes.

 Note that this is a routine procedure.
 PayPal asking for your SSN does not mean that you are suspected of anything illegal, or that you’re under investigation.
-It is simply a requirement they are legally compelled to follow.
+It is simply a requirement they are legally compelled to follow, and it isn’t unique to PayPal either – all similar companies have the same requirements!.

 Is It Safe To Give PayPal Your SSN?